c0debreaker/c0debreaker.github.io/_posts/2015-11-01-mycountry-is-a-mess.md

 To all my friends, PLEASE DO NOT VISIT PHILIPPINES FOR NOW!
 I don't want you to become the next victim.

 ### Ayaw ko po kayo na maging sunod na biktima sa mga nangyayari ngayon!!!

+We're praying that the government will finally put an end to it and act quickly!